prettydiff/wisdom/controversial_opinions.md

 Males, on the other hand, are measured having a negligibly increased spatial processing capability compared to females, but dominate on spatial processing evaluations compared to females indicating a male preference, almost to the point of singular reliance, upon spatial processing for problem solving.
 That is convenient to solve for a variety of abstract reasoning problems, but it also presents as a single point of failure.
-Its among the most expensive (tiring) of thought exercises.
+It's among the most expensive (tiring) of thought exercises.
 Females preference spatial processing less than males, which is less exhaustive, but may present as slower reasoning on problems best solved by spatial reasoning.
 This is actually already measured in psychology, but I think its unfair to measures of female mental performance.
 Females tend to preference low cost thought exercises to solve problems first, such as memory recall.
-While tests of spatial performance preference males, I suspect if provide a wide distribution of real world cognitive exercises spanning hours that females would be measurably less exhausted (extremely so) than males at the conclusion of evaluation.
+While tests of spatial performance preference males, I suspect if provided a wide distribution of real world cognitive exercises spanning hours that females would be measurably less exhausted (extremely so) than males at the conclusion of evaluation.
+The importance of that distinction cannot be understated in a field like programming where tough problems demand intense mental concentration that simply does not exist during moments of fatigue.

 Regardless, I have not discovered any research or identified any self-observations that indicate one sex performs better at programming than the other, either in general or upon specific task evaluation.
 It seems the greatest discriminator for programmers is intelligence and that factor applies equally to the sexes.